MarktW86/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/New-AzureRmADUser.md

 ```

 ### -ImmutableId
+Specifies the immutable ID.
-It needs to be specified only if you are using a federated domain for the user's user principal name (upn) property.
+This parameter only needs to be specified if you are using a federated domain for the user's user principal name (upn) property.

 ```yaml
 Type: String